Programmers-Paradise/CodeMatics/Problems/Questions/Machine Learning/Deep Learning/Optimizers/Adam Family(Varients)/LAMB.md

 LAMB encourages sparsity by incorporating Lasso-like penalties, potentially setting some coefficients to zero.
 This helps in feature selection and reduces model complexity.

 ### Bayesian Interpretation
-The inclusion of prior probabilities (\( \pi_j \)) allows for Bayesian inference, enabling the incorporation of prior knowledge about coefficient distributions.
+The inclusion of prior probabilities ($\pi_j$) allows for Bayesian inference, enabling the incorporation of prior knowledge about coefficient distributions.

 ### Regularization Path
 LAMB generates a regularization path that balances between Lasso (sparsity) and Ridge (smoothness), offering flexibility in model tuning.